ethanwharris/gnome-nvidia-extension/README.md

 On X11, you can also use `alt + f2`, `r`, `Enter` to reload more quickly.
 Afterwards, you can enable the extension in the gnome tweak tool.

+# Selecting Properties
+By default, no measurements are displayed in the menu bar.
+You can open the dropdown menu and select the properties to be shown.

 # Icons
 For icons we use font-awesome: http://fontawesome.io/